|

 A French curve will also come in handy but isn't a requirement.

-First you'll want to print out everything.
+First, you'll want to print out everything.
 You should have your pattern and your measuring bands printed and ready to go.
 (Make sure that you print your measuring bands at 100% scale.)
 Once you've taped your measuring band pages together, you need to choose the measuring band that is closest to your bust measurement.
-If you're working with a tap pants pattern, use your waist measurement.
+If you're working with a pattern marked with an H, use your hip measurement.

 For this example I'm using my bust measurement, which is about 36" and I have chosen to use the largest size closest to that, 92 cm.
 If you're off by a fraction, round up to the nearest size.